brycx/brycx.github.io/_posts/2023-02-07-aead-key-commitment.md

 ### Key-committing or fully committing?
 The first question you need to figure out is whether you only want a key-committing AE or fully committing one.

-If an AEAD is key-committing, it means that it commits to the input `(K, N, C)`.
-That is the key, nonce, and ciphertext.
-A fully committing AE will commit to the entire input, meaning the AD as well: `(K, N, AD, C)`.
+If an AEAD is key-committing, it means that it commits to the input `K`, such that a ciphertext and its authentication tag decrypt under the key `K` only.

+A fully committing AE will commit to the entire input: `(K, N, AD, M)`.

 If you deal with protocols where you need message franking, you would for example require a fully-committing AEAD.